nicole-numfocus/pandas-czi/proposal.md

 This item does not require deep familiarity with Pandas.

 We will prioritize reporting performance regressions.
-When a performance regression is detected, we will use the GitHub API to notify the project which commit caused the slowdown[^asv-watcher].
+When a performance regression is detected we will use the GitHub API to notify the project which commit caused the slowdown[^asv-watcher].

 Meanwhile, we'd also like to improve the stability and reliability of the